 Protecting Your Voice

-The ECCL serves as to inform, educate, and act on issues threatening the quality of life in our communities.
+The ECCL serves as to inform, educate, and act on issues threatening the quality of life in Estero and surrounding communities.

 “The future of Estero depends upon its residents being aware of planned changes, making their voice heard, and ensuring the Village continues in the direction desired.”